 - piperacillin and tazobactam (Zosyn)

 Determining which antibody to use for an effective treatment requires identifying the infecting organism.
-The patient’s prognosis is typically dependent on the infection severity, and treatment in the intensive care unit (ICU) was successful.
+The patient’s prognosis typically depends on the infection severity and whether treatment in the intensive care unit (ICU) was successful.

 Data reveals that sepsis patients without organ failure have an 85% chance of surviving the debilitating disease.
 However, if the condition has advanced to debilitating septic shock, the patient’s survival rate drops to 40%.

-Instead, either through negligence, abuse, or mistreatment, the resident’s health declines, leading to deadly sepsis.
+Instead, the resident’s health declines through negligence, abuse, or mistreatment, leading to deadly sepsis.